-Model S18 is equipped with an in-line fuel filter.
-Visually inspect the filter periodically, and replace the filter vearly.
+Model S18 is equipped with an in-line fuel filter between the fuel tank and the fuel pump.
+Visually inspect the filter periodically, and replace the filter every 400 hours of operation or when contamination is suspected or found in the fuel.